The College of Adult & Professional Studies will consider applicants who:

 - Complete a required English language evaluation as part of the admissions process if the applicant’s primary language is not English.

-Some degree programs may require program-specific TOEFL requirements.
+Some degree programs may require program-specific TOEFL or IELTS requirements.
 These will be listed within each program's admission section.

 Additional General Admission Requirements for U.S. Permanent Resident Alien Applicants